-Interested candidates should submit a cover letter and resume as one integrated PDF document to Dr. Alli Candelmo, Conservation Science Manager jobs@REEF.org – with “Conservation Science Outreach and Research Associate” in the subject line of the email.
+Interested candidates should submit a cover letter and resume as one integrated PDF document to Dr. Alli Candelmo, Conservation Science Manager alli@REEF.org – with “Conservation Science Associate” in the subject line of the email.

-This position is currently funded for two years with the possibility to extend based on conditions at the end of the term.
+This position is currently funded for two years with the possibility to extend into a full-time permanent position with REEF based on conditions at the end of the term.